[PREV - LEARNING] [TOP]

 It's a near impossibilty

-to really examine Feynman (see "Surely You're
+to really examine

-everything so closely -- Joking") tells a story
+everything so closely -- Feynman (see "Surely You're

-a genius-level intellect about being led-astray
+a genius-level intellect Joking") tells a story about

-(maybe), but in practice knowledge among the
+(maybe), but in practice common knowledge among the

-it's ridiculous for physicists in the field,
+it's ridiculous for physicists in the field, and

-relatively bright, but they'd changed their minds
+relatively bright, but changed their minds did he go

-to live this way. original paper, and
+to live this way. and then he remembered how

 I think it makes